JoyNcoder/Codeforce-Problems/README.md

 # Codeforce-Problems
-Here I store all of my codeforce problem's solutions.
-All of them were accepted in codeforce, so all of them are correct in their own way.
-That's it.
+Here I store all of my codeforce problem solutions.
+All of these are accepted on codeforce, so all of these are correct in their own way.
+That's all.